 Plenty of homeowners transition into rental homes and apartments because of work or retirement.
-Some use rentals temporarily while waiting for the completion of construction on their new home or while searching for a house in a new geographic location.
+Some use rentals temporarily while waiting for the completion of construction on their home.
+Many also use a rental while searching for a house in a new geographic location.
 No matter your reason for picking a residential rental property for your next big move, it’s critical that you take time to make certain that the rental is right for you and your family, if applicable.
 Far too often, homeowners discover after moving that they’ve chosen a nightmare property.
-In many cases, the real estate agent or landlord failed to disclose, accidentally or on purpose, problems with the property or neighborhood.
+Sometimes the landlord fails to disclose problems with the property or neighborhood.
 Consider these three all-too-common rental property problems:

-Landlords are supposed to disclose lead paint before a tenant signs the lease.
+A Landlord is supposed to disclose lead paint before a tenant signs the lease.
 Sadly, some owners withhold the information until the last minute and allow their new tenants to move in before signing.
-After all, how many people have the time or money to walk away after they’ve lugged everything they own from one location to another?
+How many people have the time or money to walk away after they’ve lugged everything they own from one location to another?
 Other health and safety concerns include leaky ceilings hidden by paint, mold inside of walls and crawl spaces, wall gaps that allow particles of torn fiberglass or loose mineral wool insulation into the interior air and faulty electrical wiring.
 Some owners also do little to deal with disease-carrying mice and other pests like termites and roaches.

 Sometimes a landlord, property manager or real estate agent doesn’t warn a potential tenant about noise problems and even arranges to show a rental during times when the location is quiet.
 Potential noise sources include airplanes, trains, street traffic congestion and neighbors with booming car radios, motorcycles or all-terrain vehicles.
 You might also have to deal with other types of noisy neighbors.
 For example, first-floor apartment dwellers are often told not to worry about overhead noise and then discover that their apartment has no soundproofing and their neighbors have loud parties or children who run, jump and scream a lot.

 A landlord, property manager or realtor might reassure a renter that any maintenance problems noticed during a showing will be fixed by the time the tenant moves in or shortly afterward.
 The renter might not experience any other problems with the property, but then the responsible party never makes the repairs.
 In many cases, the landlord or property manager is always available on the day that the rent is due but rarely for maintenance calls.
-If they do stop by, they might only perform a brief inspection and then act like the problem isn’t severe enough for immediate repair.
+If they do stop by, they might only perform a brief inspection.

 Don’t Settle for the Nightmare